Health and Wellness of the Throwing Program

 - Learning the Wrong Pitches at the Wrong Time

 - Shoulder Impingement – a “rubbing” or “friction” placed on a rotator cuff muscle by another structure in the shoulder girdle.
 This can potentially cause tendonitis or even a tear of one of the rotator cuff muscles.
 Common causes include:

 - Poor Posture

 - Ulnar Collateral Ligament Injuries – a sprain of varying degrees of the ligament on the inside of the thrower’s elbow.
-It is most often associated with pain to touch, pain during the early?to-mid stages of throwing, and possible numbness and tingling below the elbow.
-This injury is most commonly caused by abnormal forces through the elbow created my poor throwing mechanics (Especially with breaking pitches).
+It is most often associated with pain to touch, pain during the early-to-mid stages of throwing, and possible numbness and tingling below the elbow.
+This injury is most commonly caused by abnormal forces through the elbow created by poor throwing mechanics (Especially with breaking pitches).

 Recognizing a Problem:

 As an athlete or as a coach the best strategy for avoiding injury is to be able to recognize a problem before it starts.
 Injuries in a throwing program are often caused by poor mechanics that often the result of fatigue.
 There are often warning signs given to a conscious observer that fatigue is setting in.
 These include:

 - A pitcher rushing through his/her motion.

 - Shortening the deceleration phase (after the ball is released) of his/her throw.

 - Does not get his/her arm into the normal cocked back position.